-Two young women, living one hundred-fifty years apart, both accused of madness, communicate across time to fight a common enemy . . . their doctors.
+Two young women, living centuries apart, both accused of madness, communicate across time to fight a common enemy . . . their doctors.

-Emilie Autumn's underground novel phenomenon is born again in this completely re-imagined immersive eBook version.
+Emilie Autumn's underground gothic phenomenon is born again in this completely re-imagined immersive eBook version that includes the as-yet-unsolved “armchair treasure hunt,” The Quest for the Spoon of the Royals.
 If you were lucky enough to get your hands on the limited edition illustrated hardcover original, then you may think you know the whole story, but this...this is very, very different.
-With new characters, new chapters, new secrets, and new songs, the Asylum is back, and is admitting readers all over the world at an affordable price for the very first time.
+With new characters, new chapters, new secrets, and new songs, the Asylum is growing, and is admitting readers all over the world.

-This beautifully designed eBook doubles as a treasure hunt, containing dozens of immersive elements including new illustrations, hidden links to additional writings and character backgrounds, atmospheric audio tracks to read along with, secret ways to get in contact with the Asylum's inmates yourself, and, if you're clever enough to find the key, exclusive access to never-before-heard songs from the upcoming The Asylum for Wayward Victorian Girls: The Musical.
+This beautifully designed eBook contains dozens of immersive elements including puzzle-filled illustrations, hidden links to new music, additional writings, and character backgrounds, atmospheric audio tracks to read along with, secret ways to get in contact with the Asylum's characters yourself, and, if you're clever enough to find the key, exclusive access to never-before-heard songs from the upcoming The Asylum for Wayward Victorian Girls: The Musical.

-Far from being second best to a print version, Emilie has packed this eBook with surprises a printed book could never contain.
+Far from being second best to a print version, Emilie has packed this eBook with mysteries a printed book could never contain.

 "It was the dog who found me."